openjdk/jextract/doc/GUIDE.md

 | `--include-[function,constant,struct,union,typedef,var]<String>` | Include a symbol of the given name and kind in the generated bindings.
 When one of these options is specified, any symbol that is not matched by any specified filters is omitted from the generated bindings. |
 | `--version`                                                  | print version information and exit |

-jextract accepts one or more header files.
+Jextract accepts one or more header files.
 When multiple header files are specified, --header-class-name option is mandatory.
 Header files can be specified in two different ways.

    1. simple header file name like "foo.h" or header file path like "bar/foo.h"